Collins revolutionized the world of management thinking with his

 It’s a little more complicated than that.
 Since I’ve

-a lot on, fundamentally, what it means to be the right person.
-The
+reflecting a lot on, fundamentally, what it means to be the right

-more I think about it, the more I see a direct link between two
+person.
+The more I think about it, the more I see a direct link

-key concepts in our research: “The right people on the bus” and
+between two key concepts in our research: “The right people on

 I have this

-controller; she’s much more than just an administrative assistant.
+traffic controller; she’s much more than just an administrative

-Air traffic control carries big responsibility; planes crash, people
+assistant.
+Air traffic control carries big responsibility; planes

-the planes flying.
-What that means for Vicky is that her job is
+to keep the planes flying.
+What that means for Vicky is that her

-not to follow the system; her job is to rebuild the systems as needed
+job is not to follow the system; her job is to rebuild the systems

-so that planes don’t crash.
-I think that is an absolute cornerstone
+as needed so that planes don’t crash.
+I think that is an absolute

-element of what it really means to be “a right person on the bus.”
+cornerstone element of what it really means to be “a right person

 take two people applying for a job, both who have comparable knowledge